josh-grenninger87/CMPS460-Project-Part-1/README.md

 Movie Night Planner is a small Progressive Web App that helps users keep track of movies they want to watch.
 Users can add movies, organize them by genre, track whether they have watched them, and manage their personal watchlist in a clean interface.

-The goal of this project is to create a simple but functional web application that demonstrates core front-end development concepts while laying the groundwork for future improvements such as offline support, persistent storage, and installability as a PWA.
+The goal of this project is to create a simple web application that demonstrates core front-end development concepts while laying the groundwork for future improvements such as offline support, persistent storage, and installability as a PWA.

 Purpose